rusparrish/Visual-Thinking-Lens/LSI_Image_Quality_Tools/LSI_Image_Assessment_Tools/LSI_Lite_Image_Assessment_V1/README_explainer.md

 - **Not aesthetic judgment.** “Accepted” = within intended **structural bands**, not “good art.”
 - **Not universal.** Built around Western composition heuristics; many excellent works will fail intentionally.
 - **Not semantic.** It doesn’t read iconography, narrative, color, or culture.

+This is not recognition or a “style police” or a judgement on "aesthetics."
+It’s a tiny, defensible ruler over three compositional 101 primitives.
+Think of it as a quick ruler for balance, void, and stroke coherence.
+LSI-lite as a complementary metric in the generative AI evaluation ecosystem.

 ## What this tool is good for